BlockchainCommons/GordianSeedTool-iOS/README.md

 * QR Code Display: To increase compatibility with certain QR code readers, QR codes are now displayed as black modules (pixels) on a white background, even in dark mode.
 * Other bug fixes and minor enhancements.

+### 1.4 (55)

+* #152 In the Seed Detail screen, the "Randomize" and "Clear Field" buttons that appear in the Seed Name field when editing it have been replaced with a menu button that includes "Randomize" and "Clear" commands, that only appears when the field is *not* being edited.
+This is to reduce the chance of the user accidentally changing the field.
+* When responding to a request for a key derivation that asks the user to select a seed, the pre-seed selection screen now shows information about the derivation path, as well as any note included with the request.
+This is in addition to showing this information on the request approval scren.

 ### 1.4 (54)

 * Seed Tool now shows any associated note attached to requests for seeds or keys.
 It displays the note text in a distinctive style and warns the user to be careful about whether to trust what the note contains.
 To facilitate testing this, the "Show Example Request..." functions now include a dummy note.